Back to blog

 Conclusion

 So far, you’ve learned how to scrape e-commerce stores using Python.
-You also explored Oxylabs’ E-Commerce Scraper API and learned how to use it for scraping complex websites with ease.
+You also explored Oxylabs’ Web Scraper API and learned how to use it for scraping complex websites with ease.
 By using the techniques described in this article, you can perform large-scale web scraping on websites with bot protection and CAPTCHA.

 Frequently asked questions